 Changing direction?
 Selling an inherited house?
 Moving somewhere new?
-Whatever the reason for selling a property, Fiona Bruce LLP is on hand to guide you though the process.
+Whatever the reason for selling a property, Fiona Bruce Solicitors are on hand to guide you though the process.

 What is involved?